ekino/gems/a11y/README.md

 ### 3. Descriptive Link Text

 Links should make sense when read out of context.
+If a link or button is visually represented by an icon or image only, it must have an accessible label via `aria-label` or visually hidden text.

 ```html
 <!-- ❌ Avoid -->